isabella232/content-hub-adapter-filesystem/README.md

 If a project is inactive it means that the development has been discontinued and won't support future CoreMedia versions."
 )

-# content-hub-adapter-filesystem
+# Content Hub Adapter for Filesystem

-The content-hub-adapter-filesystem extension is providing access to content to the server's file system via configuration.
+The **content-hub-adapter-filesystem** extension is providing access to content to the server's file system via configuration.
 Files stored in file system are available in an additional tree inside the Studio library after successful configuration of the content-hub-adapter.

 ## Versioning

 To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
 To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
-For example, if your CoreMedia version is 2001.2, checkout the branch 2001.2.
+For example, if your CoreMedia version is 2007.2, checkout the branch cmcc-10-2007.

 ## Documentation & Tutorial